FlavioGazzetta/ISSIE-ADNVANCED-VENDING-MACHINE/README.md

 ## Acknowledgments

-- A special thanks to my lab partner & friend Michael Li for his help and contribution to this project.
+- A special thanks to Michael Li for his help and contribution to this project.
 - Inspired by the real-world applications of digital logic in everyday devices.